mcgarrah/mcgarrah.github.io/_posts/2024-03-12-java-jnlp-webui.md

 Getting the WebUI up and running is a very nice to have feature if I can get a web browser capable of Java Web Start (NPAPI) JNLP...
 And this [Web Browsers supporting NPAPI plugins like JAVA](https://www.reddit.com/r/homelab/comments/11afd0p/comment/k5j47cr/?utm_source=share&utm_medium=web2x&context=3) link seems to be a good starting point.

-WARNING: It should go without saying that you should not use the FireFox Web Browser we are setting up here for the old Java Web App on the public internet.
-You will be hacked without a doubt in seconds.

 My first thoughts ran along the lines of a Windows 7 Pro virtual machine to run a really old version of the web browser but this seemed like a pile of work and prone to issues coming up.
 So I thought about PortableApps and remembered they had both Java and FireFox as supported applications.
 With that in mind, I started down the road to figuring out if this would work or not.
 Surprise, it worked but had a number of hurdles along the way that need documentation for future folks.